+Again, for analyzing and understanding, we need to recognize.
+The speaker position here, is clearly (metaphoricall) held by the victims to be commemorated.
+But whom do they speak to?
+Literally, it is the “living”.
+In a very broad understanding, the monument/memorial therefore addresses all humans, quite in a way what Rüsen has addressed as the highest level of normative plausibility: broadening the perspective to the level of humanity.
 This is not very problematic, since the inscription does talk of “duty”, not of “guilt”, it does not conflate the addressees with those who inflicted the injustice upon the victims.
 But it could have done.
 In 1945, the message would be clearly not merely universally humanistic, but at least also addressing the Germans as the society of the perpetrators.
 It does not condemn, but calls for recognizing the “duty” and responsibility for commemorating and non-repeating as well as overcoming the structures of NS injustice, hinting at responsibility for not preventing them or even participating in them in the first place.

-In Germany we have (not easliy) developed the notion of “Mahnmal”, admonishing, to be distinguished from a mere “Denkmal“.
+In Germany we have (not easliy) developed the notion of “Mahnmal”, admonishing, to be distinguished from a mere “Denkmal” (literally a “thinking mark”).
 But even this distinction is insufficient.
 A Mahnmal (in fact the literal translation to “monument”, from Latin “admonere”) may admonish to remember our own suffering inflicted on us by ourselves, some tragic or by others, but also may admonish to not forget what we inflicted on others.
 This is the specific form “negative memory” of German memorial culture.

 Therefore, there’s a lot more to be reflected in commemorating:

 Who “talks”? who authors the narrative — and is what capacity (e.g. in lieuf of “the people”, of a certain group, …)?

 whom does the monument explicity address?

 what is the relation of explicit addressees and factual spectators?

 in how far is the message the same for us today as it was envisioned back then — and possibly realized? is it the same for all of us?

 what kind of message is perceived?